-EBITDA is defined as net income plus interest expense, income tax expense, depreciation and amortization.
+Management uses EBITDA (unaudited) to measure operating performance.
+EBITDA is defined as income from continuing operations plus interest expense, income tax expense, depreciation and amortization.
 EBITDA is a non-GAAP measure as defined by Regulation G under the Securities Act and does not purport to be an alternative to net income as a measure of operating performance or to cash flows from operating activities as a measure of liquidity.
-Additionally, EBITDA is not intended to be a measure of free cash flow available for our discretionary use as it does not consider certain cash requirements such as interest payments, tax payments and debt service requirements.
-We use EBITDA as a supplemental measure of our consolidated operating performance.
-We believe that EBITDA helps facilitate operating performance comparisons from period to period by backing out potential differences caused by variations in our use of debt, tax positions (such as the impact on periods for effective tax rates), depreciation of fixed assets, and amortization expense of intangible assets recognized through purchase accounting adjustments recognized in accordance with SFAS No. 141 "Business Combinations".
+Additionally, EBITDA is not intended to be a measure of free cash flow available for our discretionary use, as it does not consider certain cash requirements such as interest payments, tax payments and debt service requirements.
+We consider EBITDA a supplemental measure of our financial performance and our ability to generate cash flows to service debt, fund capital expenditures and fund other corporate investing and financing activities.
+EBITDA is used as the denominator in the consolidated leverage ratio calculation for our senior credit facilities.
+The consolidated leverage ratio determines the interest rate margin charged on the senior credit facilities.
+In addition, EBITDA provides more comparability between our historical results and results that reflect purchase accounting and the new capital structure.
+We compensate for the limitations of using non-GAAP financial measures by using them to supplement GAAP results to provide a more complete understanding of the factors and trends affecting the business than GAAP results alone.
 Because not all companies use identical calculations, these presentations of EBITDA may not be comparable to other similarly titled measures of other companies.
 EBITDA should be considered in addition to, rather than as a substitute for, pre-tax income, net income and cash flows from operating activities.

-Set forth below is a computation of EBITDA for the years ended December 31, 2004, 2005, 2006, and the three months ended March 31, 2006 and 2007, and a reconciliation of EBITDA to net income, the most closely analogous GAAP measure:
+Set forth below is a computation of EBITDA for the years ended December 31, 2004, 2005, 2006, and the three months ended March 31, 2006 and 2007, and a reconciliation of EBITDA to income from continuing operations, the most closely analogous GAAP measure:

-ree Months Iarch 31, For the Ye ar Ended Dece mber 31, 2007 2006 2006 2005 2004 (in thousands) Net income \$18,487 \$ 4,657 \$ 33,642 \$ 43,089 \$ 35,352 Interest expense 30,746 31,427 125,404 2,364 1,447 Income tax expense 14,564 3,373 21,224 46,461 32,552 Depreciation and amortization 17,689 16,090 65,348 17,854 15,798
+For the Th Ended M For the Y ear Ended Dece mber 31, 2007 2006 2006 2005 2004 (in thousands)) Income from continuing operations \$18,487 \$ 4,657 \$ 33,642 \$ 69,289 \$ 35,352 Interest expense(1) 30,627 31,375 125,103 1,388 Income tax expense 14,564 3,373 21,224 46,461 32,552 Depreciation and amortization 17,689 16,090 65,348 17,854 15,798 EBITDA 81,367 55,495 245,317 134,992 83,702